marmelab/gaudi/README.md

 # How Does It Work?

-Gaudi uses [Docker](http://www.docker.io) to start all applications in a specific container.
+gaudi uses [Docker](http://www.docker.io) to start all applications in a specific container.
 It builds Docker files and specific configuration files from different templates.
 All templates are listed in [the `templates/` folder](https://github.com/marmelab/gaudi/tree/master/templates), one for each application type.